-When people talk about their more frustrating work-related problems, quite often the issue of time, or the lack of it, comes up.
-For many people, there is not enough time to get everything done and this can be a serious and chronic source of stress.
-It seems as though fixing this one problem might make a huge difference in many people’s lives and in their ability to enjoy their work and their leisure.
+When people talk about their more frustrating work-related problems, the issue of time, or the lack of it, comes up most often.
+For many people, there is not enough time to get their work done and this can be a serious and chronic source of stress.
+Fixing this one problem might make a huge difference in many people’s lives and in their ability to enjoy their work and their leisure.

-There have been various theories about why people in general seem to feel busier these days.
-The alternative explanations include an expanded workday, increasing family responsibilities, more options for so-called leisure time, and even the 24/7 nature of cell phone and email connectivity.
+There are various theories about why people, in general, seem to feel busier these days.
+These include an expanded workday, increasing family responsibilities, more options for so-called leisure time, and even the 24/7 nature of cell phone and email connectivity.
 From the data, it is not clear to me that there is any single explanation for this increased feeling of busyness among the population as a whole.
-But it is clear that certain demographic cohorts are much more likely to experience it.
+However, it is clear that certain demographic cohorts are much more likely to experience it.
 Among these are working parents with children, business owners, and mid-career professionals.

 It might, however, be worthwhile to discuss the subjective element.